Eliastik/page-shadow/README.md

 ### Changelog:

+#### Version 2.0.2 (17/06/2017) :
+* The settings can now be applied in real time
+* Fixed Page Shadow icon (the shadow is better)
+* Bugs fixes :
+    - Bug fixed with the manifest.json file (one manifest.json different for each browser have been created)
+    - Bug fixed with the automatic reactivation of the tool Increase page contrast with some particular websites (such as Youtube)
+    - Bug fixed with the Gulpfile (which allows the compilation of the extension).
+The extension can now be compiled for Edge and Opera
+    - Other minor adjustements.

 #### Version 2.0.1 (09/06/2017) :
 * Microsoft Edge support
 * Performance improvements and bugs fixes :
     - Switched to chrome.storage API instead of localstorage
     - Removed Jquery dependency for Content Scripts
     - Fixed bug with browser language detection : the form field in the advanced settings remained blank in certains cases
-    - Fixed bug with the Increase page contrast tool with some websites (such as Youtube) ;
+    - Fixed bug with the Increase page contrast tool with some websites (such as Youtube)
     - Other minor adjustements.

 #### Version 2.0 (05/06/2017) :